Mengo Crisis: Ibingira's and Obote's rivalry

 In 1964 Ibingira initiated a struggle to gain control of the UPC with the ultimate goal of deposing Obote from the party presidency.
 At a party conference in April he challenged the left-leaning John Kakonge for the secretariat-general of the UPC.
 He convinced Obote that Kakonge posed a threat to his leadership of the UPC.
 With Obote's support, Ibingira ousted Kakonge by two votes.
 He used his new position to purge the party of a number of leftists.
 Meanwhile, Mutesa increasingly feared that the UPC would deny his kingdom its traditional autonomy and concluded that in order to retain power he would have to garner influence in national politics.
-He proceeded to instruct Baganda members of Parliament to join the UPC with the goal of bolstering Ibingira's position and unseating Obote, thus allowing for a reorientation of the UPC-KY alliance that would be more favorable to Buganda.
+He proceeded to instruct Baganda members of Parliament to join the UPC with the goal of bolstering Ibingira's position and unseating Obote, thus allowing for a reorientation of the UPC-KY alliance that would be more favourable to Buganda.
 As his working relationship with Mutesa improved, Ibingira amassed a coalition of non-Baganda southerners, dubbed the "Bantu Group".
 Meanwhile Obote began appealing to DP MPs to defect and join his party in Parliament.
 He successfully convinced several to do so, including the DP floor leader.
 On 24 August 1964 Obote, with the UPC having consolidated a majority in Parliament, declared that the coalition with KY was dissolved.

-In December 1964 Ibingira, under the cover of checking on his ranch in Ankole, traveled to the United States to raise funds to support anti-socialist causes.
+In December 1964 Ibingira, under the cover of checking on his ranch in Ankole, travelled to the United States to raise funds to support anti-socialist causes.
 Upon his return, he successfully used the money to expand his following.
 By 1965 it was apparent that the UPC had divided into an Ibingira-led wing and an Obote-led wing.
 When Ibingira attempted to convene a UPC conference in his capacity as party secretary general, the police shut it down.